-- Attendance is expected. - You are to be in class every day it is scheduled. - You may be dropped after three absences. - You are expected to be in class on time. - You are expected to stay the full length of class once you come to class. - If you have a legitimate need to leave class early, please notify your instructor before class starts. - You may attend class 5 times virtually.
-So, if you are ill or running very late you can attend class virtually. - Just showing up and warming a chair is one point every day.
+- Attendance is expected. - You are to be in class every day it is scheduled. - You may be dropped after three absences. - You are expected to be in class on time. - You are expected to stay the full length of class once you come to class. - If you have a legitimate need to leave class early, please notify your instructor before class starts. - You may attend class 5 times virtually so if you are ill or running very late yet attend class.